sijiracheltom/Twitter/README.md

 - [x] Tapping on a tweet in the ‘Profile’ view will open details about the tweet
 - [x] Each of the view controllers are named appropriately with the name of the user
 - [x] User’s header view is retrieved appropriately - either as profile background or profile banner
-- [] Gesture recognizer tweaks to ensure profile image taps are different from table-view cell taps

 ## Video Walkthrough